authelia/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 {{< confkey type="string" required="no" >}}

-*__Important Note:__ because adjusting this option will inevitably change the `sub` claim of all tokens generated for the specified client, changing this should cause the relying party to detect all future authorizations as completely new users.*
+*__Important Note:__ Because adjusting this option will inevitably change the `sub` claim of all tokens generated for the specified client, changing this should cause the relying party to detect all future authorizations as completely new users.*

-Must be an empty string or the host component of a URL.
-This is commonly just the domain name, but may also include a port.
+*__Important Note:__ This **must** either not be configured at all i.e. commented or completely absent from the configuration, or it must be an absolute HTTPS URL which contains a valid sector identifier JSON document.
+An empty string is not a valid configuration.*

 Authelia utilizes UUID version 4 subject identifiers.
 By default the public [Subject Identifier Type] is utilized for all clients.
 This means the subject identifiers will be the same for all clients.
 This configuration option enables